 6. Surfing in Mancora

-It’s also a great stop on the popular South America backpacking trail along the Pan-American Highway.
-To travel to Mancora by tourist bus from Guayaquil, Ecuador is about 7 hours.
-It’s an 18-hour bus from Lima to Mancora, so bring a pillow!
+Mancora is a popular stop on the South America backpacking trail.
+If you’re traveling north to south, the bus from Guayaquil, Ecuador to Mancora takes about 7 hours.
+Alternatively, the bus from Lima to Mancora takes 18 hours, so make sure you bring a comfortable pillow!

 7. Discover the Sacred Valley of the Incas